-A CT scan (also known as computed tomography scan) is a non-invasive imaging test that uses X-rays and computer technology to create detailed cross-sectional images of the inside of your body.
+A low dose CT scan is a non-invasive imaging test that uses X-rays and computer technology to create detailed cross-sectional images of the inside of your body.
 These images provide more information than regular X-ray images, allowing healthcare providers to better diagnose and monitor and diagnose a variety of medical conditions, such as injuries, infections, cancers, and internal organ disorders.

-Using advanced technology and low-dose radiation, a CT scan offers quick, accurate results for effective treatment planning.
+Using advanced technology and low-dose radiation, modern CT scans offer quick, accurate results for effective treatment planning.

 What is a CT Scan?